-The procedures described in section 3 as well as the most relevant existing heuristics were implemented in C, and all experiments were performed on a Pentium IV personal computer at 2 GHz.
+The procedures described in Section 3 as well as the most relevant existing heuristics were implemented in C, and all experiments were performed on a Pentium IV personal computer at 2 GHz.
 The proposed variants and strategies were coded both separately and jointly with the purpose of assessing their relative merit.
-There are seven variants of the method:
+There are eight variants of the method:

 VND_best Variable Neighborhood Descent with the Best strategy.
 VND_first Variable Neighborhood Descent with the First strategy.
-Basic VNS Basic VNS directly adapted from Hansen and Mladenovic (2003) K_VNS Basic VNS in which shaking consists of k moves.
-Freq VNS Basic VNS in which shaking is performed according to frequencies.
-VNS_VND Hybrid VNS in which the local search is replaced with VND VNS TS Hybrid VNS in which the local search is replaced with ST TS
+R_VNS Restricted VNS adapted from Hansen and Mladenovic (2003) with $k{max}=2$.
+VNS Basic VNS adapted from Hansen and Mladenovic (2003).
+Freq_VNS VNS in which shaking is performed according to frequencies.
+VNTS Hybrid VNS in which the local search is replaced with ST_TS.
+Freq_VNTS Hybrid Freq_VNS in which the local search is replaced with ST_TS.
+Freq_VNSD Hybrid Freq_VNS in which the local search is replaced with VND.

-In our experiments we compare the performance of the VNS implementations for the linear ordering problem with three previous methods: the multi-start procedure by Chanas and Kobylanski (1996), CK, the tabu search procedure (Laguna et al. 1999), LT\TS, and the scatter search procedure (Campos et al. 2001), SS.
+In our experiments we compare the performance of the VNS implementations for the linear ordering problem with three previous methods: the multi-start procedure by Chanas and Kobylanski (1996), CK, the long-term tabu search procedure (Laguna et al. 1999), LT_TS, and the scatter search procedure (Campos et al. 2001), SS.
 As far as we know, these methods provide the best solutions known for this problem.